-Welcome To the Fundraising Corner!
+Welcome To the Resources Corner!

 Congratulations on becoming an SDWR Ambassador and joining the SDWR Fundraising efforts!
-You are now a member of our huge network of supporters and a community of families just like you in both their invisible disabilities and their desire to achieve a better quality of life through a service dog.
-We are so excited to be able to place a Lifetime Training Guaranteed Service Dog in your home to start transforming your life and peace of mind.
-So where do we get started?
+You are now a member of our huge network of supporters, helping individuals and families that desire to achieve a better quality of life through a service dog.
+Whether you are working towards the placement of a service dog for your own family, helping a friend, or simply volunteering to support the SDWR mission, we are grateful to have you here!

 Keep in mind, the SDWR team has a wide breadth of successful experience and a huge library of resources so you will never be alone in the process.

 A Letter From Us To You About Getting Started

 Dear SDWR Family:

 If you talk with our families, you’ll hear over and over that one of the most exciting days of their lives was the delivery of their service dog.
 On delivery day, our trainers are usually welcomed by not only the receiving family but also friends, community members, leaders of civic organizations and even local press.
 For so many people realize that the skills of a service dog are life-changing, life-enriching, and even life-saving.
 By banding together to meet the financial pledge, families, and their communities feel like they have done something to at least make better a diagnosis that they cannot “fix” or “change.”

 Here at SDWR, every service dog delivery is a special day to us.
 From the staff to the trainers, we all have gotten to know, and love, the service dog being delivered.
 And we are just as excited about your future with your service dog as you are.
 We know the difference our dogs can make.